 Use the contract end date as a flag to indicate the contract review point in time.
 E.G. as the product is a rental item, utilising the contract end date is a useful feature that allows you to set a point in time where you may review the terms of the rental contract or determine the continued suitability of the product for possible replacement.

-Save Past Incomplete
+Exclude Past Incomplete

 Include First Service